Jump directly to main content Jump directly to menu

 Community

 The course continues to build and maintain a vibrant student community.
-A combination of classroom sessions and forums play an integral and invaluable role in ensuring that all students feel fully supported in their studies.
-You will also make regular and ongoing use of online platforms to share your work and record your on-going learning journey.
+Group sessions and forums play an integral and invaluable role in ensuring that all online students feel fully supported in their studies.
+You will make regular and ongoing use of online platforms to share your work and record your on-going learning journey.

 Occasional changes to modules and course content may take place.
 Students will be notified when applicable.

-The primary way of delivering this course is on campus and teaching includes a combination of lectures, small group seminars, workshops, presentations, guest lectures, and one to one discussions with your tutor.
+The primary way of delivering this course is online and teaching includes a combination of recorded lectures, small group seminars, workshops, presentations, guest lectures, and one to one discussions with your tutor.

 • Digital project research, development and outcomes’ journals